Repayment Arrears and Debt Collection

 Agree on an affordable payment plan

-If you feel that this task is difficult and you need help, there are charities and specialist debt solution practices that can help you set up payment plans for you to manage yourself or that they will manage the plan for you.
-These companies must be regulated by The Financial Conduct Authority.
-Acme Credit Consultants Ltd offer debt management plan and we do charge a reasonable fee for this service which is deducted from your monthly payment.
+If you feel that this task is difficult and you need help, there are charities and specialist debt solution practices that can help you set up payment plans.
+All debt management and debt collection companies in UK must be regulated by The Financial Conduct Authority (FCA).

-If you do not engage and respond to the debt collection company’s efforts to collect the debt, they are likely to threaten court action which is a county court judgment.
+If you do not engage and respond to the debt collection company?s efforts to collect the debt, they are likely to threaten you with court action .
+This action is known as county court judgment (CCJ).
 If you receive a county court claim form, this is the first step towards obtaining a judgment and it is vital you take action.

-Once you receive the claim form you only have 14 days to reply when completing the form, you have options as to how to respond:
+You have 14 days to reply when replying the claim form, you have options on form as to how to respond:

-- Admit the claim if you agree that you owe the creditor that amount of money, you will need to complete the form which will include providing a breakdown of your income and expenditure and show the court how much money you have available to repay to the debt.
+- Admit the claim if you agree that you owe the creditor that amount of money.
+You will need to complete the form which will include providing a breakdown of your income and expenditure.
+You must be able to show the court how much money you have available to repay towards the debt.

 - File a defence if you do not agree with the amount of money that the form states you owe.
 It is advisable to seek advice if you intend to go down this route.